ramnottath/ramblog/content/about.md

 ## About me

 A senior technology architect who started the career on Mainframes and expended his horizons to Traditional, NoSQL, NewSQL databases and BigData technologies and Data Science.
-Started career with Infosys in 2004 and have been working on several data migration / analytics initiatives across financial clients.
+It might be just a coincidence that both my parents are teachers and I started my career with Infosys back in 2004 as an educator.
+For the last one and half decade I have been working on several data migration / analytics initiatives across financial clients.

 I'm married to Saritha Ramkumar who works as Data Scientist in American Airlines.
 We have a 3 year old son Murali Krishna who keeps us busy all the time.